nllz/IRTF-HRPC/draft-research.md

 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 ?

 Explanation:
 Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
-Even though full anonymity is hard to achieve, it is non-binary concept.
+Even though full anonymity is hard to achieve, it is a non-binary concept.
 Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
 Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.

 Example:
 Often standards expose private information, it is important to consider ways to mitigate the obvious privacy impacts.
 For instance, a feature which uses deep packet inspection or geolocation data could refuse to open this data to third parties, that might be able to connect the data to a physical person.